celestelayne/fantastic-octo-guide/02-threejs/README.md

 ### Using ThreeJS

-See this example on how to [sdd a 3D model](https://docs.mapbox.com/mapbox-gl-js/example/add-3d-model/) using ThreeJS, Mapbox Documentation
+See this example on how to [add a 3D model](https://docs.mapbox.com/mapbox-gl-js/example/add-3d-model/) using ThreeJS, Mapbox Documentation